zepiaf/hydroqc/docs/wintercredit/lexicon.rst

             This period is used by HQ in combination with the reference period to calculate the Reference Energy used to calculate the credit by trying to guess the additionnal energy usage caused by the colder temperature.

-            In HQ’s rate document it is called temperature adjustment and in the “Regie de l’énergie” docuement it is refered to as an “anchor” period.
+            In HQ’s rate document it is called temperature adjustment and in the “Regie de l’énergie” document it is refered to as an “anchor” period.

         * reference period